Why Refurbished Tech Is One of the Smartest Cost-Saving Moves for SMEs

 What to check before buying

-• Device age: Under 4 years old is ideal for primary business use.
+• Device age: under 4 years old is ideal for primary business use.

-• Accessories and licensing: Confirm chargers, docks, adaptors, and licences are included and compatible.
+• Accessories and licensing: confirm chargers, docks, adaptors, and licences are included and compatible.

 Where refurbished tech works best